AnyLog-co/documentation/09- Data Management/07- Managing OLTP Data.md

 **Typical use cases include:**
 1. Static or slowly changing OLTP data, such as users, devices, assets, equipment metadata, and configuration records.
-2. Historical [aggregation tables](./02-2%20Data%20Aggregations.md) (hourly, daily, weekly, etc.) that are maintained independently of the raw time-series data and are intended to be retained indefinitely.
+2. Historical <a href="./02-2%20Data%20Aggregations.md" target="_blank">aggregation tables</a> (hourly, daily, weekly, etc.) that are maintained independently of the raw time-series data and are intended to be retained indefinitely.

 ## Two Ways to Register a Table